c0debrain/Nearby-Shops-API/README.md

 A note to potential Contributors
 ----------------------------------
-For those who are interested in contributing to this project needs to be aware that the source code in this repository is due for some refactoring which will make the code more easy to understand.
-Until then you are welcome to go through this code but you may face difficulties in understanding the code.
+This repository is due for some code cleanup and refactoring.
+When that cleanup is done the code will become more easy to understand and comprehend.
+You can still go ahead and study the code.
+But be aware that you may not see a production quality and organized code.

 You are free to review the code and welcome to suggest the best technologies/ libraries to use in the backend side and how can we improve the code in this repository.